-14-5-1 Event Safety Adviser
+14-5-1 Competition Safety Adviser

-The Organising Committee shall appoint an Event Safety Adviser who is familiar with local marine conditions and who has experience of offshore rowing events.
-The Event Safety Adviser shall be responsible for all communications with the local maritime or navigation authority and shall ensure that all safety requirements, including rescue services, are in place before the start of races and that all local maritime rules and regulations are met.
-The Event Safety Adviser shall cooperate closely with the Race Committee Chair and shall participate in any decisions in case of adverse weather conditions.
+The Organising Committee shall appoint a Competition Safety Adviser who is familiar with local marine conditions and who has experience of offshore rowing events.
+The Competition Safety Adviser shall be responsible for all communications with the local maritime or navigation authority and shall ensure that all safety requirements, including rescue services, are in place before the start of races and that all local maritime rules and regulations are met.
+The Competition Safety Adviser shall cooperate closely with the Race Committee Chair and shall participate in any decisions in case of adverse weather conditions.